 So far as real-time protection is concerned, we also couldn't find many weaknesses, with added security offered for payments (something, for example, missing from Norton).
-Beyond that, depending on your subscription, you'll also have access to extras such as parental controls, backups, a VPN, and a password manager.
+Beyond that, depending on your subscription, you'll also have extras like parental controls, backups, a VPN, and a password manager.

 Kaspersky helps to avoid the dangers posed by ransomware.

-No free version of Kaspersky's antivirus suite is offered, however, it is possible to download a free anti-ransomware tool ⇱ from the Russian developer.
+No free version of Kaspersky's antivirus suite is offered, however, you can download a free anti-ransomware tool from the Russian developer.

 Good security scores from both testing labs

 Avast Antivirus is one of the most powerful antivirus programs on the market, packing a wide selection of features into an intuitive user interface.
-The software's Sandbox is a real highlight, making it possible to open questionable apps or files in a completely secure environment, from where they're unable to harm your system.
+The software's "Sandbox" is a real highlight, making it possible to open questionable apps or files in a completely secure environment that won't harm your system.

 Avast Antivirus makes sure that your system isn't susceptible to ransomware.